 Jumping to her feet, Rose lunged towards the doorway as she screamed, "Mickey!"

 An arm wrapped around her out of nowhere and pulled her back sharply.
 Rose struggled against the grip for a moment in a blind panic to get to Mickey before her senses caught up and she became aware of UNIT staff rushing around her.
 A pair of medics were already gently shifting Richard onto a stretcher and Captain Magambo was being moved from the doorway.

 Turning her head, Rose relaxed slightly as she caught sight of Private Ross' worried, but determined expression.
 She stopped trying to move towards the doorway and Ross released her slowly, keeping an eye on her as if he didn't trust her.
 Swallowing, Rose forced herself to step back from the doorway even as she noted that none of the soldiers were entering the room just yet.
 A warm hand on her shoulder made Rose turn to the right.
 Kate was giving her a firm, but caring expression.

-"Let them do their jobs," Kate said.
+"Let them do their jobs," Kate told her gently.
 "And we'll do ours."

 "There's still some kind of radiation," Tosh observed after a moment.
 "Not any sort that we have ever seen on Earth, but it definitely there."

 The sound of more people moving towards them made Rose look up and she sighed in relief as three figures in radiation suits walked towards the doorway with hand scanners.